CloudHealth/cht_api_guide/customer_tags_api.md

-#Using the CloudHealth Custom Tag API
+#CloudHealth Tagging API -- BETA

-The CloudHealth Tagging API allows you to add tags (key value pair) to accounts and assets in CloudHealth.
-These tags are completely independent of your cloud provider tags. **Please Note:** CloudHealth tags allow you to mark and categorize assets, however these are not pushed down to say AWS.
-We will continue to pull your AWS tags as we currently do.
+The CloudHealth Tagging API allows you to add tags (key-value pair) to accounts and assets in CloudHealth.
+These tags are completely independent of your cloud provider tags. **Please Note:** When you tag accounts or assets using the CloudHealth API the resources are only tagged on the CloudHealth platform and do not cascade down to your cloud provider (AWS).
+However, we will continue to pull your AWS tags via the AWS API.

 ###<u>Use cases for adding custom tags in CloudHealth:</u>